Jun 2, 2014

 Dec 10, 2013

-BigTuna Interactive, an interactive agency specializing in Drupal Development and SEO programs is teaming up with VernonMack, another interactive agency specializing in digital marketing and media.
-Both agencies recently opened an Austin, Texas office and are looking for bright and enthusiastic talent in the Austin area.
-An internship with this joint venture provides a unique opportunity to participate in various aspects of digital marketing, like website and app development, search engine marketing, social media marketing, online media planning and buying, project management and more – an experience rarely available at larger agencies.
+BigTuna Interactive, an interactive agency specializing in web development and site optimizations.
+We are looking for bright and enthusiastic talent in the Austin area.
+An internship with BigTuna Interactive provides a unique opportunity to participate in various aspects of digital marketing, like website development, web design, search engine marketing, project management and more — an experience rarely available at larger agencies.

 Dabble in nearly all aspects of interactive marketing in order to effectively determine what specialty is relevant to your interests and talents and begin developing your career path in interactive marketing.

 WordPress differs from Drupal with their release candidates in that they release a new candidate every 3-4 months.
 WordPress “Green”, or version 3.4, was launched in June.
 Drupal, on the other hand, launches a new “release series” every 1.5 to 2 years.
 Right now, Drupal 6 and Drupal 7 are supported.
 We will talk about the different philosophies for each of those CMS’s in future articles and how they effect your web development efforts.